 For a number of reasons, I would argue that the amillennial view is much to be preferred.

 First, a close reading of 19:11-21 makes it quite clear that the judgment there described is not partial, such that any men or nations could safely pass through it and enter a subsequent millennial stage of the Kingdom.
-To the contrary, Revelation 19:15 strongly implies that when Christ comes, he will smite all the nations, shattering them with a rod of iron and treading them down in the winepress of the wrath of God (Psalm 2:7-9, Rev. 2:27).
-Similarly, 19:18 explicitly states that the birds of mid-heaven will feast upon the flesh of all men, both free and slave, small and great.
+To the contrary, Revelation 19:15 strongly implies that when Christ comes, he will smite all the (unbelieving) nations, shattering them with a rod of iron and treading them down in the winepress of the wrath of God (Psalm 2:7-9, Rev. 2:27).
+Similarly, 19:18 explicitly states that the birds of mid-heaven will feast upon the flesh of all (unbelieving) men, both free and slave, small and great.
 Who, then, would be left to enter a future millennium, such that God might protect them by binding Satan from his deceptive work?

-Based on a faulty reading of Matthew 25:31-46, Dispensationalists reply that the survivors are individual Gentiles (or nations) who have treated Israel well during the Tribulation (see chapter 23).
+Based on a faulty reading of Matthew 25:31-46, dispensationalists reply that the survivors are individual Gentiles (or nations) who have treated Israel well during the Tribulation (see chapter 23).
 However, neither Revelation 19 nor any other NT text describing the Judgment teaches this.
 As for historic premillennarians, many say that the survivors are the children of unbelievers.
 But again, Revelation 19 says no such thing.
 Moreover, we cannot find a single NT text to support this highly speculative solution.
 Who would raise such children?
 Angels?
 Glorified saints?
 Truly, the premillennarian thesis strains all credulity.
 Far better, then, to see 19:11-21 and 20:7-15 as parallel passages; to see them both as depicting the Last Battle (19:19, 20:7-9), the Parousia (19:11-16, 20:9), and the Last Judgment of men and angels (19:20-21, 20:10-15).
-Far better, also, to consider that in that day all children beneath the age of accountability may well be found among the elect, brought to faith, transformed and glorified with the living saints, and so spared from the wrath to come (Psalm 68:5, Mt.
+Far better, also, to consider that in that day all children beneath the age of accountability will likely be found among the elect, brought to faith, transformed and glorified with the living saints, and so spared from the wrath to come (Psalm 68:5, Mt.
 19:14, Rom.
 1:18f, 1 Cor.
 15:50f, 1 Thess.
 4:15f).

 Secondly, in the course of our survey I have tried to show that all five cycles found in chapters 6-19 begin at the beginning of the Era of Proclamation and end with the last Judgment.
 Admittedly, this pattern is clearer in some cycles than in others.
-Nevertheless, there is more than enough evidence in each to suggest that the pattern is indeed pervasive.
+Nevertheless, there is more than enough evidence in each one to suggest that the pattern is indeed pervasive.
 Is it not reasonable, then, after such a majestic depiction of the Parousia and the Last Judgment (19:11-21), to expect that 20:1-3 begins a new cycle, taking us back to the onset of the Era of Proclamation?

 Along these lines, consider also how counter-intuitive it would be for the Spirit to give us only five cycles depicting the Era of Proclamation, rather than six.
 Because of its symbolic power, the number six definitely makes better sense.
 Six reminds us of the six days of God’s creative work, followed by a seventh, in which he rested.
 Analogously, six cycles of the Era of Proclamation would speak of Christ’s redemptive work, while a seventh (found in 21-22) would speak of redemptive rest, both Christ’s and our own (Heb.
 4:1-13).
-Biblical numerology clearly favors the 6-1 structure of amillennialism over the 5-1-1 structure of premillennialism.
+Biblical numerology clearly favors the 6-1 structure of Amillennialism over the 5-1-1 structure of Premillennialism.

 Finally, and perhaps most importantly, we have the evidence found in the text itself; evidence that repeatedly carries us to parallel passages, both in the Revelation and the rest of the NT; evidence that shows beyond any reasonable doubt that Revelation 20 does indeed traverse the same familiar ground: the Era of Proclamation.
 In the next three questions, we will examine this evidence with some care.